 As you walk through your living room, chances are that somewhere on the wall hangs something you enjoy looking at.
-It could be a painting, poster, sculpture, or photograph.
+It could be a painting, poster, sculpture, or photograph or even one of the mounting photos for display you recently purchased.
 Whatever it is, you liked it when you bought it, you liked it a year after you bought it, and to this day it gives you pleasure to look at it.
 That’s what art is all about.

 A number of years ago somebody wrote that model railroads weren’t meant to be static.
 By their very nature, their purpose extended beyond serving as a diorama.
 Although I agree to an extent, and I understood where the writer was coming from, I’m beginning to think that may be oversimplifying things, at least in certain situations.